 "Well, once you've set it up correctly (more on that in a bit) the Qubo does a pretty impressive job of measuring power, considering it's about the cheapest smart trainer out there.
 I was expecting it to be okay but not stellar, in terms of accuracy.
 In fact it can be a lot better than that.

-"The Qubo isn't the best indoor trainer I've ever tried, but it is the best one I've tried for this kind of money.
+"The Qubo isn't the best turbo trainer I've ever tried, but it is the best one I've tried for this kind of money.
 The ride feel is a bit better than its competitors, you can calibrate it accurately, and you get a year's subscription to a training portal that isn't the best out there but is still useful.

 "If you're looking to get started with indoor training and your budget isn't huge, then you could buy the Qubo and spend nothing else for a year.
 As a trainer it's impressive, and as a package it's really good value."